The WhichWich Better Bag

 The WhichWich lobby on 20.

-Left: Conference room used for the first Idea Session.
+Left: Conference room used for our first Idea Session.
 Right and below: The room for Idea Session 2.

 Some of the gifts from WhichWich to help conduct research: